 Like Olivander says of magic wands, “A ticket chooses its agent.”
 Okay, this might only be the case with automated ticket assignment.
 But as with ITIL best practice, the chosen service desk agent is responsible for a ticket until it’s closed (plus of course the person or people it affects).
 So if you want your colleague to take care of one of your tickets in your absence, re-assign it to them or the ticket is forever yours!

-“Of course it’s happening inside your mailbox, Harry, but why on earth should that mean that it’s not a ticket?”
+- “Of course it’s happening inside your mailbox, Harry, but why on earth should that mean that it’s not a service desk ticket?”